mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

-While an API version contract will be influenced by Major, minor, *and* patch levels, only the Major version number is a production API binding element—that is, a production client cannot request a particular minor version or patch level and a production server will not accept a URI request that specifies these extra elements.
+While an API version contract will be influenced by Major, minor, *and* patch levels, only the Major version number is a production API binding element-that is, a production client cannot request a particular minor version or patch level and a production server will not accept a URI request that specifies these extra elements.